danbev/learning-ai/notes/llama.md

 5829	            }
 ```
 The `llama_kv_cache` is a ringbuffer and when the buffer is full and we need to
-add data the oldest data is overwritten which I believe is called shifting.
+add data, the oldest data is overwritten which I believe is called shifting.
 This false in our case.
 ```console
 5832	        kv_self.head += n_tokens;